nrk19/nrk19.com/README.md

 #### Prometheus configuration

-**Grafana** depends on **Prometheus** so we will need to configure it first.
+**Grafana** depends on a data source, we will use **Prometheus** to provide Grafana with the data it needs.

 Prometheus needs the server's data to make the queries and display the graphs.
-To obtain the server's data we can use apache_exporter.
+To obtain the server's data we can use **apache_exporter**.
 It will take the information given by the default `mod_status` (which is running on location /status in our server) and transform it into a format that is understood by prometheus.

 So, the first step will be to obtain the server information.
 We will run the official apache_exporter container, and we will pass it the URL where we allocated the `mod_status` and the authentication (if needed).
 This is the container deploy config: